 The Class C limited partnership interests of the Partnership have substantially the same rights and obligations as are applicable to the existing holders of Class B units of the Partnership.
 The Company has no ownership interest in the Class C units, which are held by certain employees of the Company.
-The Company also entered into an agreement with the Class C limited partners of the Partnership to allow for the exchange of Class C units to shares of Class A common stock of the Company on a one-for-one basis, subject to certain restrictions.
+The Company has entered into an agreement with the Class C limited partners of the Partnership (the "Class C Exchange Agreement") to allow for the exchange of Class C units to shares of Class A common stock of the Company on a one-for-one basis, subject to certain restrictions.